 At Bernard Matthews Foods Ltd, we believe that everyone should have the same opportunities regardless of gender and we will continue to strive to ensure that we create an inclusive culture where everyone has the opportunity to progress.

-Overall we believe that our data compares favorably against reported national figures.
-For example, the Office for National Statistics reports a 24.5% median pay gap in the private sector, and 18.1% across all sectors.
+The Mean Gender Pay Gap has dropped from 5.69% to 2.9% and the Median Pay Gap has increased from 1.99% to 3.2%.
+However, we believe that our data compares well against reported national figures.
+For example, Office for National Statistics reports a median pay gap of 17.9% across all sectors in 2018.

-We will review our progress against national data, the manufacturing sector and our direct competitors in order to benchmark our progress over time.
+We will continue to review our progress against national data, the manufacturing sector and our direct competitors in order to benchmark our progress over time.

 I can confirm that our data is accurate.